code2x/web/README.md

-First podtfolio made in 2023 Summer vocations with Frontend skills
+First portfolio Website made in 2023 Summer vocations with Frontend skills